-Activity Description (i.e. review steps, meetings conducted, approvals, etc) Date and Time Attached Document (description and location) Initial Review of the Comprehensive School Safety Plan with SSC and Staff 2/7/24 and 2/8/24 Sent a draft of the plan to SSC and Staff Updated Plan Sent to Local Police and Fire for Review 2/6/24 Proof that plan was sent for review available at the District Office School Site Council Meeting to Review and Approve 2/13/24 Agenda/Minutes available at the District Office Notification Sent to Town Mayor informing them of the public meeting to review and approve the Comprehensive School Safety Plan 2/6/24 Notification available at the District Office
+Activity Description (i.e. review steps, meetings conducted, approvals, etc) Date and Time Attached Document (description and location) Initial Review of the Comprehensive School Safety Plan with SSC and Staff 11/1/2023 Updated Plan Sent to Local Police and Fire for Review 01/10/2024 8:00 a.m.
+Proof that plan was sent for review available at District Office School Site Council Meeting to Review and Approve 02/10/2024 3:00 p.m.
+Agenda/Minutes available at District Office Notification Sent to Town Mayor informing them of the public meeting to review and approve the Comprehensive School Safety Plan 02/17/2024 8:00 a.m Notification available at District Office

-North Tahoe School Incident Command System
+Sierra High School (Continuation) Incident Command System